shouya/meow/README.md

 ## limitations & todos

-nya cannot handle type check on recursive function yet.
-While you can rewrite your recursive function with help of Y-combinator to support it.
+nya cannot handle type check on recursive function yet. ~~While you can rewrite your recursive function with help of fixed point combinator to support it.~~ No, you cannot use Y-combinator as it requires dynamic types, also there is no fix-point combinator built-in in nya so far.
+That is to say, you cannot have recursive function at this point.

 Nonetheless, I will add support for that in the following versions.